 Advantages over the Reactive Maintenance

-So, you can save many overhead costs which came along with reactive maintenance.
-This includes the high cost of spare parts in case of emergency due to high shipping charges and high maintenance costs due to prolonged repair work needed.
+1. You can save many overhead costs which come along with reactive maintenance.
+This includes the high cost of spare parts in case of emergency due to spare part cost plus high shipping charges.

 This further gives a further edge to the Preventive maintenance over the reactive type of maintenance.

 Advantages over the Predictive Maintenance and Condition-Based Maintenance

 You don’t need any initial investment cost of set up like in Predictive maintenance or condition monitoring devices/equipment required in Condition-based maintenance.